concept-to-clinic/concept-to-clinic/docs/project-structure.md

 </tr>
 <tr>
   <td nowrap><code>│   │   │   ├── identify</code></td>
   <td>The identification model.
-For a given [DICOM](https://en.wikipedia.org/wiki/DICOM) image, return potential nodules.</td>
+For a given <a href="https://en.wikipedia.org/wiki/DICOM">DICOM</a> image, return potential nodules.</td>
 </tr>
 <tr>
   <td nowrap><code>│   │   │   │   ├── assets</code></td>
   <td>The assets folder should contain the fully trained model stored in a serialized state.
-These can be quite large, so this is managed by [git-lfs](https://git-lfs.github.com/).</td>
+These can be quite large, so this is managed by <a href="https://git-lfs.github.com/">git-lfs</a>.</td>
 </tr>
 <tr>
   <td nowrap><code>│   │   │   │   ├── src</code></td>